Our Work

 After learning of another case of OTC, genealogical research determined the origin to be Jane Wright Earl (1822-1913).
 With this information, we began to build her descendant tree.

-We needed to only follow the X chromosome hereditary pattern, and because our interest was reaching possible present-day individuals at risk of OTC, we sought the help of an Inheritance Mapping Specialist.
+We needed to only follow the X chromosome hereditary pattern.
 So far, we have identified over 1,200 possible individuals at risk of OTC deficiency and counting.

 Genetics: The Importance of Testing